-- OSPF is a commonly used intra-domain routing protocol (IGP). - Routers exchange routing information with all other routers in the autonomous system (AS). - Complete network topology knowledge is available to all routers, i.e. state of all routers and links in the AS.
+- OSPF is the most commonly used intra-domain routing protocol (IGP). - It requires routers to exchange routing information with all other routers in the AS. - Complete network topology knowledge is available to all routers, i.e. state of all routers and links in the AS.